Fesaa/Cubepanion/ReadME.md

 # CubeCraft Laby 4 addon

-Got a question / want something added?
-Fesa#8990 or open an issue
+Got a question, found a bug or want something added?
+Contact `ameliahh` on discord or open an issue
 ___________

 ## Contribute